dssgabriel/master-thesis/src/chapters/2-context.typ

 Rust is a compiled, general-purpose, multi-paradigm, imperative, strong, and statically typed language designed for performance, safety and concurrency.
 Its development started in 2009 at Mozilla, and its first stable release was announced in 2015.
 As such, it is a rather recent language that aims at becoming the new gold standard for systems programming.
 Its syntax is based on C and C++ but with a modern twist and heavily influenced by functional languages.

-Rust's main features are the ownership principle and the "borrow-checker".
+Rust's primary feature that distinguishes it from other compiled languages is its principle of ownership and _borrow-checker_.
-Ownership rules state the following:
+Ownership rules state the following/*cite*/:
 1. Each value has an owner.
 2. There can only be _one_ owner at a time.
 3. When the owner goes out of scope, the value's associated memory is _automatically_ dropped.
-Contrarily to C++, there are no implicit deep copies in Rust.
+Contrarily to C++, there are no implicit deep copies of heap-allocated objects in Rust.
+Furthermore, variables are constant by default and need to be explicitly declared as mutable, using the `mut` keyword.

 #figure(caption: "Rust's ownership in action")[
   ```rs